 Not only does red raspberry leaf tea fight morning sickness, thanks to being rich in magnesium, but the herb has also been known to act as a toner for the uterus, easing the pains of labor, and reducing the risk of bleeding after birth.

 Its benefit to mamas doesn’t stop there.
-It also promotes a plentiful supply of breastmilk and alleviates anemia, a common discomfort for pregnant women.
+It also promotes a plentiful supply of breastmilk and alleviates anemia, a common discomfort for pregnant or postpartum women.

 Raspberry leaf tea benefits include regulating irregular menstrual cycles, reducing heavy periods, and easing cramps.
 And in toning the uterus and fortifying the walls of the uterus, it also naturally promotes fertility.

-3) Rids of Bacteria, Toxins, & Reduces Inflammation
+3. Rids Bacteria and Toxins & Reduces Inflammation

 Being rich in antioxidants, the raspberry leaf is effective in cleansing the body, getting rid of free radicals, eliminating oxidative stress, and acting as a natural diuretic.